Information Loss in Generalized Symmetry Breaking: Anyon Condensation and Entropic Order parameters

-In this sense, we have discussed above how a subfactor inclusion $\N \subset \M$ defined by a conditional expectation $\varepsilon: \cM \rightarrow \N$ can be implemented via Kraus operators, as shown in Eq.~\eqref{kraus}.
-Turning to the subfactor inclusion $\cT \subset \cA$, here we consider how to build the corresponding conditional expectation in terms of Kraus operators $\mathbb{K}_a$ as,
+{The physical setup we consider is as follows: We have a 2D quantum system with anyonic excitations described by algebra $\cA$ where the observable topological charges are labeled by projectors $\Pi_a$. { Here $\cA$ is the abelian algebra generated by these charge-sector projectors, i.e.\ the global superselection data of the phase, rather than the full local operator algebra of a lattice model; a concrete lattice realization is given for the toric code in Section~\ref{sec:toric}.} A quantum state $\rho$ assigns probabilities $p_a$ to finding charge $a$.
+The condensation of certain bosonic anyons redefines the vacuum in such a way that, after condensation, the reduced algebra $\cT$ describes the surviving excitations.
+The conditional expectation $\varepsilon_{\mathbb{A}}: \cA \to \cT$ implements the physical process of "forgetting" which condensed anyons are present.
+The lifted state $\tilde \rho = \alpha \circ \varepsilon_{\mathbb{A}}(\rho)$ represents our best reconstruction of the original state using only post-condensation observables, \emph{cf} Fig.~\ref{fig:AT}.}

-in order to implement the gauging associated with a condensation algebra $\mathbb{A}$ \footnote{In this sense, one might interpret $\varepsilon$ as the condensation defect operator \cite{Lin:2022xod}.
-A condensation defect can be understood as the insertion of a projection operator within a decomposing QFT, particularly when the defect is associated with the higher gauging of a global symmetry.
-Thus, the condensation defect, analogously to $\varepsilon$, projects states in the theory onto specific symmetry sectors.}.
+In this sense, we have discussed above how $C^*$- algebra inclusion $\N \subset \M$ defined by a conditional expectation $\varepsilon: \cM \rightarrow \N$ can be implemented via Kraus operators, as shown in Eq.~\eqref{kraus}.
+Turning to the inclusion $\cT \subset \cA$, here we consider how to build the corresponding conditional expectation in terms of Kraus operators $\mathbb{K}_a$ as,

 First, we note that the structure of the state space (an operator space) of an anyonic system prohibits superpositions between different topological charges due to anyonic superselection rules \cite{Kitaev:2003, Bonderson:2008}.
 These superselection rules require that an anyonic state be represented by a density operator that is a direct sum of sectors $\bigoplus_a \rho_a$.
 As a result, we consider an Abelian algebra $\cA$ representing the uncondensed phase.
 For this algebra, the fusion rules of the non-local symmetry operators can be diagonalized in terms of a set of projectors $\Pi_a$ on the states of $\cA$ with charge $a$ in such a way that in the standard representation of the algebra, a general state is given by the density matrix